Jardin des plantes: Garden plan

-In addition to the gardens and the galleries, there is also a small zoo, the ménagerie du Jardin des plantes, founded in 1795 by Bernardin de Saint-Pierre from animals of the ménagerie royale de Versailles, the menagerie at Versailles, which was dismantled during the French Revolution.
+The botanical garden grows more than 10,000 species.
+It includes tropical greenhouses, a rose garden, a winter garden, as well as an Alpine garden.
+In addition to the gardens and the galleries, there is also a small zoo, the Ménagerie du Jardin des Plantes, founded in 1795 by Bernardin de Saint-Pierre from animals of the Ménagerie Royale de Versailles, the menagerie at Versailles, which was dismantled during the French Revolution.

-The Jardin des plantes maintains a botanical school, which trains botanists, constructs demonstration gardens, and exchanges seeds to maintain biotic diversity.
-About 4,500 plants are arranged by family on a one hectare (10,000 m2) plot.
-Three hectares are devoted to horticultural displays of decorative plants.
-An Alpine garden has 3,000 species with world-wide representation.
-Specialized buildings, such as a large Art Deco winter garden, and Mexican and Australian hothouses display regional plants, not native to France.
-The Rose Garden, created in 1990, has hundreds of species of roses and rose trees.

 History

 The Royal Garden of Medicinal Plants

 The garden was formally founded in 1635 as the Royal Garden of Medicinal Plants by an edict of King Louis XIII.
 The garden was put under the authority of the Physician of the king, Guy de la Brosse.
 It was staffed by a group of "demonstrateurs", who lectured visitors, particularly future physicians and pharmacists, on botany, chemistry, and geology, illustrated by the garden collections.

 In 1673, under Louis XIV, and his new royal physician and director of the Garden, Guy-Crescent Fagon, great-nephew of Guy de la Brosse, the garden was given a new amphitheater, where dissections and other medical courses were conducted.
 The lecturers included the celebrated physician and anatomist Claude Perrault, who was equally famous as the architect; he designed the facade of the Louvre Palace.

 In the early 18th century, the chateau was given an additional floor to house the collections the royal botanist's medicinal plant collection.
 This section was gradually turned into galleries to display the royal collection of minerals.
 At the same time, the greenhouses on the west and south were enlarged, to hold the plants brought back to France by numerous scientific expeditions around the world.
 New plants were studied, dried, and cataloged.
 A group of artists made Herbiers, books with detailed illustrations of each new plant, and the plants of the collection were carefully studied for their possible medical or culinary uses.
 One example was the group of coffee plants brought from Java to Paris, which were raised and studied by Antoine de Jussieu for their possible medical and commercial use.
 His studies led to the plantation of coffee in the French colonies of North America.